-A dental implant, when placed too early on a teenager will not expand and grow together with the jaw as it should.
+A dental implant, when placed too early on a teenager, will not expand and grow together with the jaw properly.
 This results in what dental experts commonly refer to as buried teeth.
-These are teeth that appear too low underneath because the natural teeth have grown around them.
-Visit an orthodontist with your teenager and have them review his/her current dental health in order to determine if implants are a good fit.
+These teeth appear to be too low in a person’s mouth because the natural teeth have grown around them.
+Visit an orthodontist with your teenager, and have them review his/her current dental development to find out if implants are a good fit.

 When is the right time to have implants?

-It is important to wait until the jaws and the face have completely grown before going for implant treatment.
+It is important to wait until the jaws and the face have completely grown before an implant treatment.
 Only a qualified orthodontist will be able to tell whether the growth phase is complete by doing a few physical exams.
 Sometimes specialized x-rays will be used to evaluate the patient and determine if the growth of the face and jaws is complete.
-Orthodontists use other factors to determine if the growth is complete such as physical attributes like an increase in shoe size, to determine if the patient has finished growing.
-Bear in mind that no one can determine exactly if someone has completed growth.
+Orthodontists use other factors to determine if the growth is complete (e.g. physical attributes like an increase in shoe size) to determine if the patient has finished growing.
+However, it is important to remember that these are estimates; it is not possible to be certain if someone has completed physical growth.

 What to do if you can’t have implants

-If you have a teenager and an orthodontist doesn’t recommend implants as a tooth replacement option, there are other alternatives that you may consider for him/her.
+If you have a teenager and the orthodontist doesn’t recommend implants as a tooth replacement option, there are other alternatives that you may consider.
 For instance, you may look into tooth replacement procedures that are temporary and will only last for a few years.
-A good example is the bonded dental bridges which can work really well and are very comfortable to wear.
+A good example is the bonded dental bridges; they are very effective, and are comfortable to wear.
 The fixed or bonded bridges will not affect the adjacent teeth.
-However, discuss the complications associated with them.
+However, it is important to discuss the complications associated with them.

 Review other options

-The dental treatment that is most suitable for a teenager will depend on the oral situation.
-For instance, dental bridges and dentures may not be a suitable choice since they normally have very active lifestyles and the discomfort can really impact on their quality of life.
-Think of dental procedures that will help to replace the missing teeth and at the same time not expose the rest of the healthy teeth to any form of damage.
+The most suitable dental treatment for a teenager will depend on the oral situation.
+For instance, dentures may not be a suitable choice since they normally have very active lifestyles and the discomfort can negatively impact their quality of life.
+There are different dental procedures that will help to replace the missing teeth, and not expose the rest of the healthy teeth to any form of damage.

-Consult a qualified dental technician who is well versed in tooth replacement options for teenagers.
+Consult your Hummingbird dentist who is well versed in tooth replacement options for teenagers.
 Your family dentist should provide the best advice on how to go about the situation.
-Most importantly, make sure the teenager continues to practice good oral hygiene because it will impact on the success rate of the implant treatment when the time comes.
+Most importantly, practicing good oral hygiene will impact the success rate of the implant treatment when the time comes.